-Another domain of postcolonial writing in Oceania has focused on the interconnectedness of the Pacific island states, positing, in Epeli Hau'ofa's words, a 'sea of islands' rather than 'islands in a far sea' (Hau'ofa 1994: 7).
-The opening scene of the passengers eagerly awaiting their arrival in Tahiti from the decks of their ship, as we have suggested, recalls the European imaginary of islands - bounded entities, ideal controllable spaces entirely visible from aboard a ship, particularly ideal not only for an examination of the isolated Rousseauist man in nature but also for the expulsion of undesirable elements from the continent, such as convicts, political opponents and lepers (on the European imaginary (and use) of islands, see Edmond and Smith 2003, in particular the introduction and Chapters 4, 5, 6 and 8).
-But it also situates the Tahitian passengers as 'ocean people', with their ability to sense the island before it is visible, evoking the seagoing sense of the interconnected peoples of Oceania, erasing the supposed boundaries of sea and land, as the presence of the island extends not only beyond the island's shores, but even beyond visibility (Edmond and Smith 2003: 9-11) - much as scents more generally pervade spaces far beyond the range of their sources.
+One might object that Tahiti, in the European imaginary, has a very different valence from virtually all other colonial locations with regards to smell, combining both attractive smells (also connected with locations such Sri Lanka and Indonesia/"The Spice Islands" of course) with easily available sexuality.
+Even more importantly, the passenger speaking the lines with which we began is herself Tahitian, not European, and the broader Polynesian sensorium places an extremely high value on the sense of smell, to the point that it could be argued to be the highest of the senses in Tahitian - and even more so Hawaiian - indigenous artistic traditions.
+The writings of Epeli Hau'ofa, while not notably focused on olfactory issues, provide yet another context for reading the opening lines within a specifically Pacific context.
+He argues for the interconnectedness of the Pacific island states, positing a 'sea of islands' rather than 'islands in a far sea' (Hau'ofa 1994 :7).
+The opening scene of the novel, where the passengers eagerly await their arrival in Tahiti from the decks of the ship, recalls the European imaginary of islands as bounded entities, ideal controllable spaces entirely visible from aboard a ship (see Edmond and Smith 2003, especially the Introduction and chapters 4, 5, 6 and 8).
+But it also situates the Tahitian passengers as representatives of Hau'ofa's 'ocean peoples': their ability to sense the island before it is visible erases the supposed boundaries of sea and land and allows the island's presence to extend far beyond its visual confines (Edmond and Smith 2003:9-11) - much as scents more generally pervade spaces far beyond the range of their sources.